astropy/astropy/docs/stats/performance.inc.rst

     >>> sigma_clip(array, cenfunc=np.nanmedian)  # doctest: +SKIP

-Using strings will allow the sigma clipping algorithm to pick the fastest implementation available for finding the median.
+Using strings will allow the sigma-clipping algorithm to pick the fastest implementation available for finding the median.